Kakamotobi/Learned/React/React-Query/React-Query.md

 ### Query Invalidation (`queryClient.invalidateQueries`)
 > Waiting for queries to become stale before they are fetched again doesn't always work, especially when you know for a fact that a query's data is out of date because of something the user has done.
 For that purpose, the `QueryClient` has an `invalidateQueries` method that lets you intelligently mark queries as stale and potentially refetch them too! | TanStack

+- Query Invalidation refers to declaring a query to be invalid, marking the cache to be stale.
+  - Invoke a manual invalidation in certain points in the application that you know should declare the data stale.
 - Two Effects
   - The query is marked as stale, any `staleTime` configurations specified in `useQuery` are overridden.
   - If the query is currently being rendered via `useQuery`, it will also be refetched in the background.
 - When should you invalidate queries?
-  - After mutating some data, data currently on the screen should also be updated.
+  - After **mutating** some data, data currently on the screen should also be updated.
 However, since the query key has not been changed, it needs to be manually refreshed.
-Therefore, you can use the `invalidateQueries` method to
 #### Example
 ```tsx
 // Invalidate every query in the cache